stencil-community/stencil-router/README.md

 - **stencil-router**

   You should have one single stencil-router component in your project.
 This component controls all interactions with the browser history and it aggregates updates through an event system.

+- **stencil-route-switch**

+  Use the `stencil-route-switch` anytime you have multiple routes that you would like to group together.
+This is useful for top level navigation of an app where you will only ever want one route to match.
+This is also required when you are defining default not found pages.
+An example of its usage can be seen above.

+  *properties**:
+  - **scrollTopOffset** (*number*): if you would like the pages to scroll to a specific location on route change then set this property.
+By default it does not scroll, but in most cases you will likely want to set it to `0` so that it scrolls back to the top of the content on page transition.

 - **stencil-route**